Saint-Jean-Pied-de-Port, Pyrenees-Atlantiques tourism & sightseeing

-Visit Saint-Jean-Pied-de-Port (Aquitaine, France)
+Visit Saint-Jean-Pied-de-Port (Aquitaine, France)Photo Gallery

-Saint-Jean-Pied-de-Port is a town in south-west france about 40 kilometres east of Saint-Jean-de-Luz.
+Saint-Jean-Pied-de-Port is a town in south-west France about 40 kilometres east of Saint-Jean-de-Luz.
 It lies at the foot of an important pass through the Pyrenees between France to Spain (hence the name of the town, which means 'at the foot of the pass').

 It became an important town because of its strategic position on the pilgrim route of the Camino de Santiago de Compostella, also known as the Way of St James.

-The old town of St Jean Pied du Port is really one old cobbled street, the rue de la Citadelle which runs down hill from the 15th century Porte St-Jacques to the Porte d'Espagne.
+The old town of Saint-Jean-Pied-de-Port is really one old cobbled street, the rue de la Citadelle which runs downhill from the 15th century Porte St-Jacques to the Porte d'Espagne.

 In the 17th century Vauban was commissioned by King Louis XIV to reinforce the kingdoms defensive mechanisms.
 Following his report further paths and ramparts were added to the town’s defences.
 Today the citadel houses a school.

 The Notre-Dame gateway, the Porte Notre-Dame, is the best preserved of the gateways to the town.
 The entrance to the hospital was next to this Porte Notre-Dame and the stone seats embedded into the walls on either side are for the poorer pilgrims to sit on and wait for the hospital to open and give out food and aid.

 St Jean Pied du Port is very geared up for the pilgrims with restaurants offering pilgrim menus, a good value meal at a special rate for pilgrims, and shops selling anything you might have forgotten.
 The pilgrim office gives out pilgrim passports which you need in order to stay in the refuges (albergues) along the way and also have maps and useful advice.